visualanalyticshealthcare/homepage/content/2025/call-for-papers.md

 BEST PAPERS:
 ----------------
 VAHC assigns Best Paper and Honorable Mention awards, expressed by certificates and recognition on the VAHC workshop website.
 We plan to invite authors of high-quality papers to submit a revised and extended version to an internationally recognized scientific journal.
-More details will be disclosed in the next weeks, as the submission deadline approaches.

 IMPORTANT DATES*: